 What can’t you use onboard credit for?

 There are a few things.
-If you need any treatment in the medical center, you can’t use onboard credit.
+If you need any treatment in the medical centre, you can’t use onboard credit.
 Most cruise lines will also not let you use it for gambling or bingo.
-However, there are a couple of exceptions, and that does change over time (with Carnival and Royal Caribbean you can often use onboard credits) so just double check if you’re going on those other lines.
+However, there are a couple of exceptions, and that does change over time (with Carnival and Royal Caribbean you can often use cruise onboard credits) so just double check if you’re going on those other lines.

 You also can’t use the onboard credit to book your next cruise, unfortunately!